 - Set aside a contingency budget: Keep 10–15% of your total budget for unexpected expenses.

-This step-by-step approach helps you reduce financial pressure, control costs, and move forward with construction without needing the full budget upfront
+This step-by-step approach helps you reduce financial pressure, control costs, and move forward with construction without needing the full budget upfront.

 How to Build a House Room by Room Step by Step?